Master Mota Singh: Early life

-He was born on 28 February 1888 at Patara, a village 7 km east of Jalandhar, British Punjab.
-He was born into a Jhir Sikh family.
-He later served as a local Indian National Congress leader in Punjab.
+Mota Singh was born on 28 February 1888 in Patara, a village located approximately 7 km east of Jalandhar in British Punjab, into a Jhir Sikh family.
+He was the son of Gopal Singh and Rali Kaur.
+His grandfather, Sahib Singh, served as a soldier in the Sikh Army and fought against the British in the Anglo-Sikh Wars in Punjab.